Research output per year

 Dr

-I am a lecturer in Maternal and Fetal Health having recently completed my MRC Career Development Award Fellowship.
-My research is focused upon stillbirth and fetal growth retsriction and attempts to understand the placental mechanisms that underpin these complications of pregnancy.
-Specifically, my research attempts to:
+I am a senior lecturer in Maternal and Fetal Health having previously completed my MRC Career Development Award Fellowship.
+My research is focused upon stillbirth and fetal growth restriction and improved understanding of the placental mechanisms that underpin these complications of pregnancy.
+Specifically, my research aims to:

 - determine how placental function is altered in higher-risk populations including women of advanced maternal age